Inclusive leaders know the growth mindset is about progress over perfection.

 As with anything else that is important to your career, inclusive leadership takes time and resources.
 It is less about getting it 100% right, and the stumble and bumble of being an ally.
 As an ally, take time to invest time in yourself, assess and reflect on how you could get better understanding your unconscious biases, take the time to really observe your workplace environment for potential signs of exclusion vs. inclusion, and open your personal and professional networks to more diverse groups, stimulating new and sometimes challenging conversations.
+Practicing the growth mindset is a critical skill when developing as an inclusive leader.

 Carol Dweck’s growth mindset is an important tool to keep in mind as an ally.
 The growth mindset operates under these key principles: